wilkingj/GoModbusServer/README.md

 TCP and serial RTU access is supported.

-The server internally allocates memory for 65536 coils, 65536 discrete inputs, 653356 holding registers and 65536 input registers.
-On start, all values are initialzied to zero.
+A new Server does not allocate any new memory for coils/discreteInputs/HoldingRegisters/InputRegistetrs the programmer has to allocate them as byte slices manually in his desired length, but because of the Modbus-Protocoll only 653356 Registers(653356*2 Bytes) can be accessed
+The Method Server.ListenRequests() returns a non-blocking string channel which tells what ModbusRequests the Server is faced with.
 Modbus requests are processed in the order they are received and will not overlap/interfere with each other.

 The golang [mbserver documentation](https://godoc.org/github.com/tbrandon/mbserver).